JuMiSanAr/JuMiSanAr/README.md

   - CI/CD
   - Testing

-I'm now looking for professional opportunities in the sector, as well as experiences that help me learn and develop my skills (as well as keep loving what I do!)
+I'm now looking for professional opportunities in the sector, as well as experiences that help me contribute to real-world projects (as well as keep loving what I do!)

 Amongst the things that I like to do in my free time, I'm an active volleyball player, a classical musician (French Horn) and a videogame enthusiast.